Understanding Mother Nature's Dance: Kali, Violence, and Life's Brutal Truth

 For our survival and wellbeing, we must learn to follow Nature as well as conquer it according to our intelligence, knowledge and circumstances.
 The Hindu school of Tantra follows a similar approach.
 It suggests that we should not fight Nature but flow with it to become free from it.
 Liberation comes from obedience to the laws of Nature.
 To conquer the game of life, you must play the game sincerely like a true champion, obeying the rules that govern it.

-Symbolism of violent Nature in Hinduism
+Symbolism of Nature's violence in Hinduism

 Hinduism comes closest in portraying the brutal, violent and impersonal aspect of Nature, with vivid religious motifs and symbolism.
 Images of Kali and Shiva in their most violent, virulent, and fierce forms, and descriptions of Death (Kala) in the Bhagavadgita and the Upanishads clearly portray the impermanence, death and destruction that characterize all existence upon earth.
 Nature has both benign and destructive aspects, and they are well portrayed in the pleasant and fierce aspects of our divinities.
 The images of Kali with a garland of skulls and her aggressive posture and violent looks symbolize the violence and brutality hidden in the mechanism of Nature.